-The largest concentrations of expenses during the year were for instruction (49 percent) and school administration (23 percent).
-School Administration expense increased due to the purchase of non-capitalized equipment.
+The largest concentrations of expenses during the year were for instruction (46 percent) and operation of plant (27 percent).
+Operation of Plant increased during the fiscal year due to the School transferring \$628,774 to the City to hold in the School Reserve Fund.
 The expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the school.